tune9/Fintech-Case-Study/README.md

-# Fintech-Case-Study
+# A Detailed Guide to Cardano
 This is a detailed deep dive into the Cardano blockchain intended for all audiences.

 By **Tunde Hambolu** Feb 18, 2022

 ![Cardano Logo](https://cdn.pixabay.com/photo/2021/06/03/09/04/cardano-6306459_960_720.png)
 ## **Overview and Origin**
 Cardano was founded in 2015 by Ethereum (a decentralized,open-source blockchain with smart contract functionality) co-founder, Charles Hoskinson, to provide a more balanced and sustainable ecosystem for cryptocurrencies.
 The company was built as an open-source blockchain that undergoes a rigorous peer-review process by scientists and programmers in academia.
 According to its website, Cardano’s native token coin, ADA, is the only coin with a “scientific philosophy and research-driven approach.
 The main purpose of this community of scientists, engineers and leaders is to unite in order to create a technology platform that will ignite the positive change the world needs.
 This is all made possible financially due to a built-in treasury system that gets a constant stream of funds from transaction fees and treasury taxes.
 The platform was designed with sustainability in mind in order to create a system that governs and also finances itself without being dependent on donations.
-However, according to Crunchbase, the company has raised a total of $62.2M in funding over 4 rounds beginning with their Initial Coin Offering in October of 2015 and the latest round in January of 2018.
+However, according to Crunchbase, the company has raised a total of $62.2M in funding over 4 rounds beginning with their Initial Coin Offering in October of 2015 and the latest round in January of 2018. <p></p>

 ## **Purpose**
 Diving into the root of the problems Cardano is primarily attempting to solve - scaling and infrastructure.
 The company believes that ADA is the first third generation cryptocurrency with bitcoin being a first-generation cryptocurrency that introduced the idea of digital coins and ethereum, a second generation cryptocurrency that expanded the use cases for coins to smart contracts.
 Therefore Cardano’s goal is to solve the problems related to scalability, interoperability and sustainability on cryptocurrency platforms.